grough/pixel-animator/README.md

 </html>
 ```

-Once you have this set up, all you need to do is write a special kind of function that we'll call `colorize`.
-Each pixel in an animation belongs a unique coordinate identified by a `column`, `row` and `frame`.
-The purpose of the `colorize` function is to take a single coordinate and assign a colored pixel to it.
-Your function will automatically be run for every coordinate in the animation and the result is rendered on your page.
+Once you have this set up, all you need to do is write a special type of function called `colorize`.
+The purpose of the `colorize` function is to transform each pixel's position in space and time into a color.
+Each pixel in an animation belongs to a distinct position in space and time identified by its `column`, `row` and `frame`.
+Your `colorize` function will run automatically for every coordinate in the animation, rendering animated colored squares on the page.

 ### Example 1: White pixel blinking on a grey background